dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 ## Opinionated Configuration

-The decision to use an opinionated configuration is one you can make within dprint itself.
-Dprint provides a way to distribute "locked" configurations.
+The decision to use an opinionated configuration is one you can make within dprint itself. dprint provides a way to distribute "locked" configurations.

 This can be done by specifying a `"locked": true` property on the plugin's configuration.